 Have you received a trademark office action indicating that your trademark application has been rejected because of a likelihood of confusion with another trademark?
 In other words, has the trademark examining attorney found your mark to be “confusingly similar” to another mark?
-Under Section 2(d) of the Trademark Act, the Trademark Office is obligated to refuse registration of your trademark if it’s likely to cause confusion with a mark in an existing registration.
+Under Section 2(d) of the Trademark Act, the United States Patent and Trademark Office (USPTO) is obligated to refuse registration of your trademark if it’s likely to cause confusion with a mark in an existing registration.
 Of course, what’s considered “confusingly similar” can be very subjective indeed.
-For example, if you want to register ABC for clothing and somebody already owns a federal registration for ABC for electric generators, the Trademark Office will probably not reject your application since clothing and electric generators aren’t products that would generally be perceived as being similar, related, or emanating from the same source.
+For example, if you want to register ABC for clothing and somebody already owns a federal registration for ABC for electric generators, the USPTO probably won’t reject your application since clothing and electric generators aren’t products that would generally be perceived as being similar, related, or emanating from the same source.
 But, what about ABC for clothing and ABC for watches?
 In that instance, would there be a likelihood of confusion?

 How is Likelihood of Confusion Determined?